r4gus/zig-book/README.md

 ## License

-Copyright © David Pierre Sugar
+Copyright © David Pierre Sugar.
+This book is licensed by the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) Creative Commons Attribution 4.0 International Public License.

-MIT No Attribution